What Is Mindfulness?

 How Does Mindfulness Work?

 You need to practice mindfulness to get good at it.
 Training the mind takes practice.
-The more you practice mindfulness skills, the better you get at being mindful.
+The more you practice, the better you get.

-If you practice mindfulness skills, being mindful begins to come naturally when you need it in your everyday life.
-This can help you feel calmer when you're stressed, or more focused when you have to do something difficult, or when you have to focus your attention.
+If you practice mindfulness exercises, being mindful can come naturally when you need it in your everyday life.
+This can help when you're stressed, when you have to do something difficult, or when you have to focus your attention.
 It's a lot like learning to play the piano.
 Each time you practice, you're training yourself to play a little bit better.

-When you practice mindfulness skills, you're training your attention.
-Practicing mindfulness can improve attention for just about everybody — including people who have ADHD, or who think they have trouble paying attention.
+When you practice mindfulness, you're training your attention.
+Research shows that practicing mindfulness can improve attention for just about everybody — including people with ADHD, or who think they have trouble paying attention.

 How Do I Get Started?